carlohamalainen/carlohamalainen.github.io/_posts/2010-11-06-christbait-dirty-punk-mutha.md

 [Christbait: Dirty Punk Mutha](http://carlo-hamalainen.net/music/Christbait/Dirty%20Punk%20Mutha/)

-As usual, if you are the original artist and want these files taken down, let me know and I&#8217;ll do so as soon as possible.
+As usual, if you are the original artist and want these files taken down, let me know and I'll do so as soon as possible.

 Enjoy! </s>